Our Day Retreat Masterclasses

 Come spend a day with us at one of our masterclass retreats and leave feeling inspired, nourished, brimming with confidence, new skills and insights.
 We invite only exceptional writers, artists and practitioners to lead our masterclasses in a luxurious and supportive space.
 We keep our classes small so you get all the time and attention you need.

-Your day with us will include; tea, coffee and pastries on arrival, a delicious organic, locally grown (plant-based) lunch and all refreshments throughout the day
+Your day with us will include; tea or coffee on arrival, a delicious organic, locally grown (plant-based) lunch and all refreshments throughout the day

 There’s plenty of space to write, read and work in peace.

-We will end our day relaxing around the fire with cocktails and nibbles and you might share your work (only if you want to!)
+We will end our day relaxing around the fire with a glass of wine and you might share your work (only if you want to!)

 In the morning session we will read and discuss excerpts from a selection of YA and children's books and discuss the use of character to help younger readers engage.Eve will also provide some short exercises, to help you develop characters further.
 After lunch, you will have the opportunity to write your own character-led piece based on a writing prompt provided, or based on a piece of writing you are already working on.
 You will have the opportunity to have a one-to-one session with Eve to discuss your work,.